cryptomator/docs/source/desktop/volume-type.rst

 .. note::

-    FUSE-T is a new project, so you may come across bugs here and there.
+    FUSE-T is a new project, so support for it is currently marked as experimental.
+Be sure to keep FUSE-T up to date to benefit from the latest improvements.

 .. _desktop/volume-type/fuse/winfsp: